 Stretching 113 miles, from Key Largo all the way to the southernmost point of the continental United States in funky Key West, the Florida Keys is a veritable paradise; pick any key along the way and you're guaranteed a tropical getaway with no need for a passport.
 Fill your itinerary with activities like boating, diving, fishing, snorkeling coral reefs, hand-feeding 10-foot tarpon at Robbie's, and generally enjoying one of the best destinations in the world for the let-your-hair-down brand of vacationing.

-In recent months, Key Largo celebrated the debut of adults-only Bungalows Key Largo, the first all-inclusive in the Keys.
-Playa Largo is another recent addition and the perfect choice for families or anyone who loves an action-packed trip; there’s pools, water sports like sailing, parasailing, and kayaking, and even a hammock garden for reading.
+Key Largo boasts the adults-only Bungalows Key Largo, the first all-inclusive in the Keys, while Playa Largo is the perfect choice for families or anyone who loves an action-packed trip; there's pools, water sports like sailing, parasailing, and kayaking, and even a hammock garden for reading.

 For the best seafood (and key lime pie) in the Keys, book a table at Fish House, a family-owned and -operated Key Largo institution that is set apart by the fact that they're one of the only restaurants sourcing exclusively from local fishermen, so your fish is as fresh as it gets.